 Inflammatory bowel disease (group of inflammatory conditions of the colon and small intestine.
 Crohn’s disease and ulcerative colitis are the principal types of inflammatory bowel disease)

-In chronic colitis psyllium should be given in dose of 2 teaspoonful, 3-4 times a day, with buttermilk or curd.
+In chronic colitis psyllium should be given in a dose of 2 teaspoonful, 3-4 times a day, with buttermilk or curd.

 Useful in Piles

 It is very useful for dry and bleeding piles.
 It prevents and cures constipation.
 It also cures congestion in liver and have cooling effect on the body.
 In piles you may take about 2 teaspoonful of this husk with water or buttermilk three times a day for four-five months.

 Blood Sugar Lowering, Useful in Diabetes

 It regulates blood glucose equilibrium and Lowers blood glucose by allowing slow sugar absorption.
-Intake of psyllium husk in dose of 5 grams twice a day, half an hour before breakfast and dinner is effective in significantly reducing Fasting plasma glucose FBS, and HbA1c (Glycosylated hemoglobin).
+Intake of psyllium husk in a dose of 5 grams twice a day, half an hour before breakfast and dinner is effective in significantly reducing Fasting plasma glucose FBS, and HbA1c (Glycosylated hemoglobin).
 A person with diabetes can daily take this husk for lowering the sugar level.
 It is safe, effective and natural.

 Lowers Blood Cholesterol Level